The Hunters (2013 film): Synopsis

-Carter and Jordyn Flynn are not the average mother and father.
-For them, a typical workday can take place anywhere in the world, raiding ornate museums and evading pursuing authorities as Hunters, protectors of powerful fairytale artifacts that are anything but make-believe.
-While the Flynns take their jobs seriously, they're just as concerned about the welfare of their two sons, 21-year-old Paxton and 16-year-old Tripp, who are unaware of their parents' true line of work.
+Carter and Jordyn Flynn are Hunters, individuals who travel around the world searching for and protecting powerful artifacts associated with fairy tales.
+Their sons, 21-year-old Paxton and 16-year-old Tripp, are initially unaware of their parents' work.
+While carrying out their missions, Carter and Jordyn must also conceal their activities from authorities and protect their family.

-When Carter and Jordyn disappear after being double-crossed by the mysterious Mai during one of their missions, the boys learn the truth about their parents and their lineage from the Flynns’ young assistant Dylan.
-They turn to old family friend Mason for help, but they soon discover that the deceitful Mason is after what the Flynns were trying to protect — an enchanted mirror that has the ability to grant any wish.
-It has quite a history too: It is the same mirror that played a pivotal role in the destiny of Snow White.
+When Carter and Jordyn vanish after being double-crossed by Mai, the boys learn the truth about their parents and lineage from Dylan, the Flynns' young assistant.
+They turn to Mason, an old family friend, but soon discover he's after the enchanted mirror the Flynns were trying to protect.
+The mirror, with a storied past, is the same one that shaped Snow White's destiny.
 It becomes evident that it is up to the valiant brothers and Dylan to save the day before very real fairy tale magic falls into Mason’s less-than-worthy hands.